jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 in each disjunction node.

-This technique can be re-formulated as dynamic programming, where we use lazy evaluation to automatically cut-off expantion of the search space.
+This technique can be re-formulated as dynamic programming, where we use lazy evaluation to automatically cut-off expansion of the search space.
 We first define a full tree of possibilities: (Steps with disjunction), then we compute a profile information that we tie to it; finally, finding the best path is a matter of looking only at a subset of the information we constructed, using any